 - Willfully Weak: Averted.
-Seiryo Tannan forced Seina to take the physical training classes designed for people who have already undergone the strength enhancing surgery required for space prior to actually getting the procedure himself in order to break him and get him out from the academy.
-Seina with pure willpower survive enhanced physical training classes with normal human body for 2 days before the academy found out and put a stop on Seiryo scheme.
+Seiryo Tannan forced Seina to take the physical training classes designed for people who have already undergone the strength enhancing surgery required for space prior to actually getting the procedure himself in order to break him and get him thrown out of the academy.
+Seina, with pure willpower, survives enhanced physical training classes with a normal human body for 2 days before the academy found out and put a stop to Seiryo's scheme.

 The GP detective who accidentally scouted Seina , Amane is a former fashion model and daughter of one of the richer families in the galaxy, who gave up her old life to become an Action Girl and Ladette.
 Yet another of Mihoshi's old partners.